-There is a long history of internationally acclaimed Scottish artists from the portraiture of Henry Raeburn, to the distinctive designs of the Glasgow Boys and the success of contemporary Scottish artists such as Jack Vettriano and Peter Howson.
+There's a long history of internationally acclaimed Scottish artists that stretches back hundreds of years.
+From the portraits of Henry Raeburn, to the distinctive designs of the Glasgow Boys and the success of contemporary Scottish artists such as Jack Vettriano and Peter Howson.

 Exciting Art Spaces

 There are a number of exciting galleries and studio spaces dotted throughout the country which serve as breeding grounds for new Scottish artistic talent.

 Trongate 103 in Glasgow's Merchant City provides a space that is accessible to all as a place to see art, make art and enjoy being creative.

 The Glue Factory is an independently run, industrial space that runs exhibitions and hosts print and recording studios.

 Edinburgh Palette, established in 2008, is also an innovative gallery and studio space which is home to over 300 of the most promising up and coming Scottish artists.